movebit/move/language/move-analyzer/editors/code/README.md

    [Step 0: Installation](https://github.com/movebit/move/tree/main/language/documentation/tutorial#step-0-installation).

-To confirm that you've installed the language server program successfully, execute `move-analyzer --version` on the command line.
-You should see the output `move-analyzer version number`.
+To confirm that you've installed the language server program successfully, execute `aptos-move-analyzer --version` on the command line.
+You should see the output `aptos-move-analyzer version number`.

 ### 2. Installing the aptos-move-analyzer Visual Studio Code extension